hkchengrex/Tracking-Anything-with-DEVA/docs/DEMO.md

 - `size`: internal processing resolution; defaults to 480
 - `max_missed_detection_count`: maximum number of consecutive detections that can be missed before an object is deleted from memory
 - `max_num_objects`: maximum number of objects that can be tracked at the same time; new objects are ignored if this is exceeded
+- `do_not_pluralize`: pluralization is enabled by default, e.g., turning "pig" into "pigs" and "person" into "people".
+This seems to increase recall.
+If you want to disable pluralization, set this to True.
 - `suppress_small_objects`: if enabled, small objects that overlap with large objects are suppressed during the automatic mode; does not matter in the text-prompted mode